• Skip to primary navigation

 How to make triangle paratha

-Note: Even though I am sharing all the shapes, rolling the dough evenly to the same thickness is the most important.
-A uniform shape looks good, but is not required to make perfect soft and flaky parathas.
+Note: Even though I share all the shapes, rolling the dough evenly to the same thickness is the most important.
+A uniform shape looks good but is not required to make perfect soft and flaky parathas.

 How to cook soft and flaky parathas?

-1. Pre Heat a Tawa (griddle) on medium-high flame.
+1. Preheat a Tawa (griddle) on a medium-high flame.

-3. With a flat spatula, flip the paratha and top with ghee just enough to make the surface of the paratha greasy (about ¼ teaspoon).
+3. With a flat spatula, flip the paratha and top it with ghee just enough to make the surface of the paratha greasy (about 1/4 teaspoon).
 Spread the ghee evenly over the paratha with the back of the spoon.
-Now we want to cook until there are some brown spots on the paratha.
+Now, we want to cook until there are some brown spots on the paratha.

 4. Flip the paratha and top with ghee on the other side.
 Spread it evenly over the surface.
 Cook until there are brown spots while pressing gently with the spatula.